ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 This guide will show you how to create a simple, basic plugin that will let the users insert timestamps into their document.
 This is a beginner friendly tutorial, perfect for your first interactions with the CKEditor 5 framework.

 We will create a toolbar button that will insert the current date and time at the caret position into the document.
-If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo) below.
+If you want to see the final product of this tutorial before you plunge in, check out the [live demo](#demo) below.

-## Let's start
+## Let's start!

-The easiest way to set up your project is to grab the starter files from our Github repository for this tutorial.
-We gathered all the necessary dependencies, including some CKEditor 5 packages and other files needed to build the editor.
+The easiest way to set up your project is to grab the starter files from our [Github repository for this tutorial](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/ci/1773/Timestamp%20plugin)<!-- Change link to final -->.
+We gathered all the necessary dependencies there, including some CKEditor 5 packages and other files needed to build the editor.

 The editor has already been created in the `app.js` file with some basic plugins.
 All you need to do, is clone the repository, run the `npm install` command, and you can start coding right away.